Gibraltar Cruise Terminal: Explosion on the North Mole

-On 31 May 2011, a dozen passengers aboard the received injuries, most minor, after the explosion of a sullage tank that contained water and used oil.
+On 31 May 2011, a dozen passengers aboard the Independence of the Seas received injuries, most minor, after the explosion of a sullage tank that contained water and used oil.
 The Royal Caribbean International cruise ship had been docked at the cruise terminal on the North Mole, and the blast was believed to have occurred as the result of a spark from welding operations on the tank that was also positioned on the Western Arm of the North Mole.
 Immediately following the explosion, the vessel moved away from the breakwater.
 There was no substantial damage to the cruise ship.
 Spanish dock workers that had been welding the tank, and a policeman, were also injured, one of them seriously.
 The explosion resulted in a fire that raged for hours and spread to an adjacent tank.
 Thick, black smoke from the blaze necessitated suspension of flights at Gibraltar International Airport.

 One of the dock workers, 40-year-old Pedro Zambrano Lopez from La Línea de la Concepción, sustained extensive burns.
 He was stabilised at St Bernard's Hospital, and was transferred to the Virgen del Rocío Hospital in Seville, Spain.
 He died on 3 August 2011 due to complications of the injuries he suffered.
 The incident on the North Mole led to multiple investigations, primarily of procedures at Nature Port Reception Facilities Ltd, at whose plant the explosion occurred.
 The investigations were conducted privately on behalf of Capita Symonds, a consultancy company based in the United Kingdom, whose study of the explosion was commissioned by the Government of Gibraltar.
 Nature Port, on the other hand, pointed out that the Capita Symonds investigations were private and incomplete, and failed to address the inadequate emergency response at the time of the explosion and fire, and hired its own investigators.
 The company also demanded "an independent public inquiry into all aspects of the incident."
 Nature Port commissioned its own investigation of the emergency response, which found "serious failings on the part of the port and emergency services."

 The Capita Symonds reports indicated that the explosion was due to holes in the tank rooftops secondary to corrosion.
 The perforations permitted the escape of flammable vapour, which was then ignited during the welding operations.
 While Capita Symonds did not address the issue of the emergency response to the explosion, it did address the advisability of having a sullage plant near a cruise terminal.
 "The concept of having a processing plant in the current location is potentially hazardous and high risk, made more so due to the presence of low flashpoint products."
 In addition, just five months before the explosion, Nature Port received permission to expand their facility northward and paid over £300,000 for additional land.
 Their licence to operate on the breakwater was suspended after the incident.